khalilouardini/drug-price-prediction/README.md

 ## Project Description

-The objective is to predict the price for each drug in the test data set (`drugs_test.csv`).
+The objective is to predict the price for each drug in the test data set (`drugs_test.csv`)

-I tried to package this codebase as a python library that can be integrated quickly in a production setting by collaborators (developers) or regular users.
+I tried to package this codebase as a python library that can be integrated quickly in a production setting by collaborators (developers) or regular users

 ## 1. Setup
-System requirements: `Python3`
+**System requirements**: `Python3`

 to install the package, follow these instructions

--   Create a new envrionement with `conda` (or `virtualenv`): `conda create -n name_env python=3.7.12`
+-   Create a new envrionement with `conda` or `virtualenv`: `conda create -n name_env python=3.7.12`
--   Install the package directly from the github repostiory in --editable mode (-e): `pip install -e 'git+https://github.com/khalilouardini/drug_price_prediction.git#drug_price_prediction'`
+-   Install the package directly from the github repostiory in --editable mode: `pip install -e 'git+https://github.com/khalilouardini/drug_price_prediction.git#drug_price_prediction'`
 -   Make sure `pytest` is installed and run the tests: `python -m pytest`
 -   Install requirements: `pip install -r requirements.txt`
 -   All set!